aquadev-dev/pollbot-aquadev/README.md

 ```
 /config-polls add <poll-channel-name>
 ```
-<p>This adds your guildID and channelID to the bots database so it can check that the channel the '/poll-create' command was run in is in the database of poll channels</p>
+<p>This adds your guildID and channelID to the bot's database so it can check that the channel the '/poll-create' command was run in is in the database of poll channels</p>

 <p>You can also remove the channel from the database by typing the command:</p>